View or download the infographic here:

 - What can you offer the school that other candidates cannot?
 What makes you special?

-- How do you plan on handling your culture shock (if you are coming from overseas)?
+- How do you plan on handling culture shock (if you are coming from overseas)?

 - What can you do to minimize its impact on your teaching?

-- Finally, how would you summarize your teaching philosophy?
+- How would you summarize your teaching philosophy?

-One thing the hiring manager will be judging is your accent and word usage.
+Speak slowly and clearly - That being said, don't overdo it.
+Interviewers will want to hear your accent, and some of them may not be very well-versed in English.
+Just don't be the person that is yelling and over-pronouncing words as slowly as possible in hopes that you're making yourself easier to understand...because you're not.
 Remember that your position requires you to impart knowledge, not show off.
-This means you should stay away from big words, use simple English and enunciate.
+This means you should stay away from big words, use simple English, and enunciate a bit more.
 At the end of the day, if your students don’t understand you, it doesn’t matter how good your command of the English language is.

-Many administrators of ESL schools admit that an enthusiastic and approachable personality is more important in a teacher than a strong understanding of grammar or a structured lesson plan.
-Smile, speak positively, and use your body language to express your enthusiasm for the position.
+Express your enthusiasm - Many administrators of ESL schools admit that an enthusiastic and approachable personality is more important in a teacher than a strong understanding of grammar or a structured lesson plan.
+Smile, speak passionately, and use your body language to express your enthusiasm for the position.

 - Look into the camera